linode/docs/docs/applications/cloud-storage/how-to-use-zfs-on-ubuntu-16-04.md

 ## Introduction

-*Silent data corruption* can be caused by a controller fault, a firmware bug, a microscopic flaw in the design of magnetic/flash memory.
+*Silent data corruption* can be caused by a controller fault, firmware bug, or microscopic flaw in the design of magnetic/flash memory.
 The drive will write incorrect data but report a successful operation.
 Since no errors have been reported by the filesystem, the backups contain the corrupted files so there is no way to recover.

 ZFS offers protection against silent data corruption.
 Instead of "trusting" the storage device, it checksums the data then stores it in separate blocks from the data itself.
 Corrupted data will be reported and even automatically fixed if the storage pool has been setup with redundancy.